-The Only Good Use for Peat Moss
+The Only Good Use for Peat Moss is storing potatoes

 Potting soil mix (photo via U of Mississippi U Extension)